One Dead, Many Injured as Trailer Crushes Several Vehicles in Abuja - THISDAYLIVE

 The remains of the victim, said to have died as a result of shock, was conveyed to the Nyanyan General Hospital mortuary in an ambulance belonging to the Federal Road Safety Corps (FRSC), while other pedestrians transferred the wounded persons to the Asokoro District Hospital for treatment.

-Incidentally, the accident occurred moment after the members of the FCT Minister Task Team on Traffic control, on routine daily operation cleared the road of traders.
+Incidentally, the accident occurred moment after the members of the FCT Minister Task Team on Traffic control, on routine daily operation cleared the road back set of traders.

-THISDAY saw several vehicles and charred vehicle parts littering the road when it visited the scene.
+Our correspondent saw several vehicles and charred vehicle parts littering the road when he visited the scene.

 The Chairman of the FCT Ministerial Task Team, Ikharo Attah, appealed to drivers to always ensure that their vehicles, particularly the brakes, were always in good condition before driving.